 Mark B: Spelling, punctuation and grammar 0 No rewardable material.
 1-2 Uses spelling and grammar with limited accuracy, supporting meaning at a basic level.
-Uses basic punctuation eg commas, apostrophes and inverted commas with limited accuracy.
-3-4 Uses spelling and grammar with some accuracy, supporting meaning some of the time.
-Uses some punctuation eg commas, apostrophes and inverted commas correctly and appropriately.
-5-6 Use of spelling and grammar is mostly accurate, supporting meaning most of the time.
-Uses a range of punctuation eg commas, apostrophes and inverted commas correctly and appropriately most of the time.
+Uses basic punctuation, e.g. commas, apostrophes and inverted commas with limited accuracy.
+3-4 • Uses spelling and grammar with some accuracy, supporting meaning some of the time.
+Uses some punctuation, e.g. commas, apostrophes and inverted commas correctly and appropriately.
+5-6 • Use of spelling and grammar is mostly accurate, supporting meaning most of the time.
+Uses a range of punctuation, e.g. commas, apostrophes and inverted commas correctly and appropriately most of the time.

 Task

 2 Indicative content

-In their emails, learners should:
+In their emails, the learners should:

-state which volunteering activity they are applying for explain why they would be a suitable volunteer.

-Learners should aim to use their own words and ideas to develop their email of application.
+comment in detail on all three proposals explain which proposal they think the money should be spent on.

-NOTE Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not use all of the information provided above or may contain ideas not in the information.
+NOTE Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately, even though they may not address both of the bullets above fully or may contain ideas not in the bullets .

 (15 marks)

 Mark A: Form, communication and purpose 0 No rewardable material.
-1-3 Presents appropriate information, developing ideas logically to a limited extent.
+1-3 Presents appropriate information and develops ideas logically to a limited extent.
 Basic ability to present complex ideas/information evident.
-Uses language for the specific purpose, to a limited extent.
-Makes use of a limited range of sentence structures with limited accuracy.
+Uses language for specific purpose to a limited extent.
+Uses a limited range of sentence structures with limited accuracy.
 Makes limited use of paragraphing and other organisational features with basic accuracy.
-4-6 Presents appropriate information, developing ideas logically for some of the response.
+4-6 Presents appropriate information and develops ideas logically for some of the response.
 Able to present complex ideas/information clearly and concisely with some lapses.
-Uses language for the specific purpose, for some of the response.
+Uses language for specific purpose for some of the response.
 Uses a range of sentence structures with some accuracy.
 Makes some use of paragraphing and other organisational features with some accuracy.
-7-9 Presents appropriate information, developing ideas logically for most of the response.
-Able to present complex ideas/information clearly and concisely with occasional lapses.
-Uses language for the specific purpose throughout the response.
+7-9 Presents appropriate information and develops ideas logically for most of the response.
+Able to present complex ideas/information clearly and concisely, with occasional lapses.
+Uses language for specific purpose throughout the response.
 Uses a range of sentence structures accurately.
-Makes consistent use of appropriate paragraphing and other organisational features.
+Makes consistent use of appropriate paragraphing and other organisational features with accuracy.

 Mark B: Spelling, punctuation and grammar 0 No rewardable material.
 1-2 Uses spelling and grammar with limited accuracy, supporting meaning at a basic level.
-Uses basic punctuation eg commas, apostrophes and inverted commas with limited accuracy.
+Uses basic punctuation, e.g. commas, apostrophes and inverted commas with limited accuracy.
 3-4 Uses spelling and grammar with some accuracy, supporting meaning some of the time.
-Uses some punctuation eg commas, apostrophes and inverted commas correctly and appropriately.
-5-6 Use of spelling and grammar is mostly accurate, supporting meaning most of the time.
-Uses a range of punctuation eg commas, apostrophes and inverted commas correctly and appropriately most of the time.
+Uses some punctuation, e.g. commas, apostrophes and inverted commas correctly and appropriately.
+5-6 • Use of spelling and grammar is mostly accurate, supporting meaning most of the time.
+Uses a range of punctuation, e.g. commas, apostrophes and inverted commas correctly and appropriately most of the time.